 A forward-thinking plan with historic roots is taking shape on Watts Bar Reservoir.
-TVA Natural Resources and Genera, Inc. are partnering on a project that will produce a trifecta of good outcomes: more diverse plant communities, increased wildlife benefits, and eco-friendly by-products.
+TVA Natural Resources and Genera, Inc. are partnering on a project with multiple benefits: more diverse plant communities, wildlife habitat, and eco-friendly by-products.

 TVA’s Natural Resource Management (NRM) is converting a portion of its managed lands on Watts Bar to native grasses and forbs (flowering plants) that will provide higher quality benefits for wildlife.
 This is being achieved through a partnership with Genera, Inc., an agricultural industry that grows native warm-season grass to harvest for biodegradable, market-ready items including plates, bowls and cups.

 “TVA has a long history of commitment to local agriculture across the Valley, but this project is a little different from TVA’s traditional agricultural endeavors,” says R.J.
 Moore, TVA Natural Resources senior specialist.
 The idea—native grass used to manufacture bio-degradable products—was intriguing.
 When the Vonore, Tennessee, company reached out to TVA about leasing the land, Moore was impressed with their plan.

 Genera has been researching its green technique for many years, expanding its opportunities across the Valley.
 The partnership aligns with the TVA Natural Resource Plan under the Grass and Agricultural Land Management Program to enhance biological diversity on TVA’s non-forested lands.